Adventure of the Seas vs Adventure of the Seas

 Ship Features and Activities

 Both ships have lots of activities to keep you busy throughout your cruise.
 Below you'll see a list of some of the major features on these ships.
 On the Adventure of the Seas, 75% of the activities below are included in the cruise fare.
-On the Breeze, only 73% of the activities are included, meaning you might spend more money while on board.
+On the Adventure of the Seas, only 69% of the activities are included, meaning you might spend more money while on board.

 Royal Caribbean